As humans, we are meant to sleep during the night and stay awake during the daytime.

 It also helps regulate other physiological functions of the body such as energy, hormone release, muscle growth, body fat, and brain growth.

 How It Helps Sleep Better

-Melatonin levels start to rise in the evening or when it starts getting dark, reach the highest during night and drop in the morning hours when light shines again.
+Melatonin levels start to rise in the evening or when it starts getting dark, reach the highest during the night and drop in the morning hours when light shines again.

-What about Melatonin Supplements
+What About Melatonin Supplements

 However, there is a common misconception about them.
 Melatonin does not help you sleep; rather, it helps regulate your sleep cycle.